January 21, 1961 The Supremes signed with Motown.

 The Temptations and the Supremes taped two of the first TV Specials by any Pop stars.
 The Taking Care of Business and Getting It Together Specials were TV trends that are still popular today.

 In 1972, the Supremes had their last Top 20 hit single release, “Floy Joy,” written and produced by Smokey Robinson, followed by the final US Top 40 hit, “Automatically Sunshine” with Ms. Wilson on lead vocals, (US number 37, UK number 10).

 While Ms. Wilson is best known as a founding member of the world’s most famous female trio, the legendary singer’s career did not stop there.
-The 70’s found Mrs. Wilson getting married and starting a family.
-Then in June of 1977, Ms. Wilson embarked on her own solo career and toured Europe and Asia while raising three new babies.
-Ms. Wilson has recorded two solo albums, including her self-titled debut in 1979 with the single “Red Hot,” and her 1990 release “Walk the Line.”
+The 70’s found Ms. Wilson getting married and starting a family.
+Then in June of 1977, Ms. Wilson embarked on her solo career and toured Europe and Asia while raising three small children.
+Ms. Wilson recorded two solo albums, including her self-titled debut in 1979 with the single “Red Hot,” and her 1990 release “Walk the Line.”
 “Red Hot” has been expanded and re-released recently by UMe/Motown.

 In 1988, Mary Wilson accepted the prestigious Lifetime Achievement Award on behalf of the Supremes when they were inducted into the Rock and Roll Hall of Fame.
 In 1994, the Supremes received a star on the Hollywood Walk of Fame, and in 1998, they were inducted into the Vocal Group Hall of Fame.
-In 2001, Ms. Wilson was the recipient of an Associate’s Degree from New York University and an honorary Doctorate of Humane Letters from Paine College in Augusta, Georgia.
+In 2001, after returning to school, Ms. Wilson received her Associates Degree from New York University.
+She received an honorary Doctorate of Humane Letters from Paine College in Augusta, Georgia.